Debt Help Scotland

 When you need debt help in Scotland, you should feel confident that the organisation that you’re speaking to is genuine.

-Trust Deed Scotland® are aware of a number of ‘clone firms’ who are using altered versions of our name such as ‘Scottish Trust Deeds’ or ‘Life After Debt‘ and other variations of our trademarked name, and campaign awareness slogans to convince people that they’re the official Trust Deed Scotland®
+Trust Deed Scotland® are aware of some ‘clone firms’ who are using altered versions of our name such as ‘Scottish Trust Deeds’ and other variations of our trademarked name, and campaign awareness slogans to convince people that they’re the official Trust Deed Scotland®

 They’re not genuine.
-They’re often not even authorised by the FCA to give advice.
+They’re sometimes not authorised to give debt advice.

 Once a clone firm or scam website has your data, they could: